Macleay Island: History

 For some time in the 1800s the island was called Tim Shea's Island after a convict who lived on the island for more than a decade.
 The current name was given by surveyor James Warner who named the island after Alexander Macleay who was the Colonial Secretary of New South Wales from 1825 to 1837.
-The island has a rich history of the Aboriginal/indigenous peoples presence with middens and stone fish traps still found on the island.

 A map advertising land for sale by John Cameron auctioneer, in central Macleay, Macleay Island consisted of 308 marine villa sites each of 1/4 acre and upwards to be held on the ground on Friday 10 December 1886.
 The land on offer bordered Kalara Street to the north, Kate Street to the east and Karrawarra Street to the south.
 The advertisement offered a free trip by steamer and free luncheon to attendees with terms 1/4 cash balance by promissory note at 3,6,9,12 and 15 months with 8% added.

-Macleay Island State School opened on 28 January 1986.
+Macleay Island State School opened on 28 January 1986 and still operates today.